gauravprajapati1610/Sentiment-Analysis/README.md

-This is a data science based project which analyses the sentiments of Youtube comments.
+This is a machine learning based project which analyses the sentiments of Youtube comments.
 VADER library is used to analyse the sentiments.
 Steps to Replicate :
 1. Create your api key for youtube from https://developers.google.com
 2. Download conda